Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Raechel.md

 I spent 40 minutes at home continuing our presentation and reviewing our code.
 Our presentation is mostly complete (missing examples from our actual code).

+### 2025-05-26 - Adding to main code
+I spent 35 minutes at home editing our main code.
+I created a function that would go through each command in the string containing the Whitespace code and modified the function that identifies which function should be used to fix the new framework.